CGPxy/NU-net/data/BUSI/README.md

-Data split in the BUSI comparison experiment.
+Data split in the four-fold cross-validation experiment for benign tumors.